 How much freezer space will the food take up?

-If you are worried about freezer space then you can opt for a weekly or fortnightly delivery at no extra cost, this will mean that you don’t have to take up more than you need for your food.
+If you are worried about freezer space then you can opt for a weekly or fortnightly delivery, this will mean that you don’t have to take up more than you need for your food.

 How should I defrost the food?